SamuelNw/SamuelNw/ReadMe.md

 - 🌱 Continuously learning and refining my skills in all **Web Engineering** fronts.
 - 👯 Open to collaborating on innovative web projects and contributing to open-source.
 - 🚀 Focused on delivering clean, maintainable code with a strong emphasis on quality and performance.
-- 🧩 In my free time, I enjoy solving LeetCode challenges
+- 🧩 In my free time, I enjoy solving LeetCode challenges & Chess puzzles.
 - 😄 Pronouns: he/him
 - 📫 How to reach me: [Linktree](https://linktr.ee/SamuelNWanyoike)